ejarzo/planet/src/pages/about/index.md

 ---
-templateKey: about-page
+templateKey: page-with-banner
 title: About Planet Records
 ---

 ### History

 Planet’s been around since 1983.
 [Read about the Kenmore store and more](/about/history).

 ### What We Do